tonyMuela/tonyMuela/README.md

 ## Hi, I'm Tony Muela

-- 💻 I like working in web development (HTML, CSS, Javascript).
-It's the perfect blend of creative and problem solving.
+- 📊 I discovered Data Analytics and it was like someone tailored a job just for me.
+- 🐍 I've worked with a few different coding languages (Python, Swift, C#, C++, JavaScript) but Python just feels right.
 - 📺 I watched Silicon Valley and went "OOh, that looks cool.
 I want to do that."
-- 🐍 I've worked with a few other coding languages (Python, Swift, C#) but python just hits different.
-- 🧮 I do really like Python though.
-It lets me flex my math skills.